-A disclosure occurs if the person reveals that she has been the victim of sexual violence.
+Reporting occurs if the person reveals that she has been the victim of sexual violence.
 It can result in a request for help, support or a need of accommodation.

-d) Targeted Person
+e) Targeted Person

 Refers to the person against whom the allegations weigh.